 You want to make sure that you don’t manipulate your hair too much.
 Hair manipulation can cause tenderness of the scalp, breakage, and unnecessary hair loss.
 It’s critical that you’re gentle with your hair.

 Breaking your lousy hair habits may be the best thing for you.

 A clarifying product will be able to remove excess buildup from your hair.
-Build up can suffocate the hair follicle which leads to soreness.
+Build-up can suffocate the hair follicle which leads to soreness.
 Eventually, it can lead to hair loss as well.
-You can consider apple cider vinegar rinses and different treatments beside clarifying shampoos to remove any buildup.
+You can consider apple cider vinegar rinses and different treatments besides clarifying shampoos to remove any buildup.

 Make sure that you’re checking your hair often for an excess buildup of dirt.